 With just 50 feet of elevation gain along the way, this trail is suitable for almost everyone.
 Boiling River is open for swimming daily between 9 a.m. and 5 p.m.
 No bikes or pets are allowed on the trail.
 Soap (including biodegradable), food, and beverages are not allowed in the hot springs.
 No nudity.
 Boiling River is often closed to the public during the spring when the Gardner River flows at dangerous levels.
 If you are attempting this hike before mid-summer, check on the trail status with a ranger at Mammoth Hot Springs.
 There is an entrance fee for Yellowstone National Park, but no permit is required to hike Boiling River Trail, so get out and enjoy.

 To get to the trailhead: From the Roosevelt Arch at Yellowstone’s north entrance near the city of Gardiner, Montana, drive 3 miles south on Route 89.
-Just before the entering Wyoming sign and just after crossing the river, turn left into a pullout for Boiling River.
+Just after crossing the Gardner River (but before the ‘Entering Wyoming’ sign), turn left into a pullout for Boiling River.

 From the south, drive two miles past Mammoth Hot Springs on Route 89.
 Just after entering Montana, and before crossing the river, turn right into the dirt pullout for Boiling River.
 There is a bathroom at the trailhead and overflow parking on the other side of the road.